Placetel/call-control-notify-api/README.md

 This API is part of our [PROFI](https://www.placetel.de/telefonanlage/preise) product line and comes in two operating modes:

 1. a simple notification API, which is enabled per number and notifies your API endpoint about an incoming call, when the call is accepted and when the call ended
-1. an advanced call control mechanism, set up in the routing of each number, which asks your API endpoint how to handle an incoming call
+2. an advanced call control mechanism, set up in the routing of each number, which asks your API endpoint how to handle an incoming call

-To enable both APIs, go to *Settings* → *Exsternal APIs* in your PBX and provide the URL of your API endpoint.
+To enable both APIs, go to *Settings* → *External APIs* in your PBX and provide the URL of your API endpoint.

 ### Setup Notify